olab-io/ofSketch/README.md

 For ofSketch to work properly, the "Projects" folder __must__ be located in the same folder as the ofSketch app.

+**Note**: ofSketch v0.0.2 uses an openFrameworks v0.8.1 distribution bundled inside of the App itself.
+All code written in ofSketch must be oF v0.8.1 compatible.

 ### Running Examples